Logging In

 Your Administrative Toolbar and Shortcut bar

 After logging in, the administrative and shortcut toolbars will be visible at the very top of your page.
-In your production site, the administrative toolbar will be black and the shortcut bar will be grey.
-If you are working in your staging site, they will be blue.
+The administrative toolbar will be black and the shortcut bar will be white.
 Depending on your user role, the options in the bars might be slightly different.
-If you do not see the lower bar when you sign in, click the 'Manage' button in the top row.
+If you do not see the lower shortcut bar when you sign in, click the 'Manage' button in the top row.

 Content Overview: